I can’t count how many times people ask me, “Oh so you’ll be foraging for food then?” when I tell them I’m going on a long backpacking trip.

 All of the above are extremely simple, and the ingredients are easily accessible and easy to carry.

-One more meal to try, if you want some really good hiking food.
+One more backpacking meal to try, if you want some really good hiking food.

-It is a little more extensive – more like cooking than just adding hot water to dehydrated food! – So if you’re up for it, try:
+It is a little more extensive – more like cooking than just adding hot water to dehydrated backpacking food!
+So if you’re up for it, try:

 - Thai noodles – ramen noodles, a little oil, a little soy sauce, peanut butter, minced garlic, spice of choice – crushed red pepper, sriracha, or anything else hot, add in any tuna, chicken, meat, or veggies.

-I hope this gave you some ideas and a good starting point for planning your backcountry meals!
+I hope this gave you some hiking food ideas and a good starting point for planning your backpacking meals!

-Share your favorite back-country meals in the comments – bonus points if they are 4 ingredients or less!
+Share your favorite backpacking meals in the comments – bonus points if they are 4 ingredients or less!